sscardoso23/AD-ATLAS/README.md

 # AD-ATLAS
-Each one is documented to a certain extent except "AE-OPTUNA.py".
+Each script is documented to a certain extent except for "AE-OPTUNA.py"  which still needs improving.
+VAE coming soon.